rgalanakis/planet-mars/README.rst

-Planet Tech Art
+planet-jinja
 ---------------

 This is a fork of the Python planet software available at http://www.planetplanet.org/

-It has been modified in relatively small ways, to modernize and clean it out.
+It will soon be modified to use Jinja2 instead of htmltmpl, and has been cleaned up in a number of other ways based on my experience using Planet.

 Author
 ------